Infinite Banking vs Velocity Banking: Which One Actually Builds Wealth?

 Key Differences: Infinite Banking vs Velocity Banking

-While both strategies aim to optimize your relationship with money, they operate on fundamentally different principles and serve distinct purposes in wealth building.
+While both strategies aim to optimize your relationship with money, they operate on fundamentally different principles.
+Industry data confirms that the biggest factor in choosing between them isn’t income level—it’s time horizon and financial discipline.

 Risk Assessment for Each Strategy